 Camera: Taking photos using a phone camera is fun and a good way to encourage creativity.
 From your phone it’s easier than ever to take a photo and post it on Facebook, or shoot a video and post it to YouTube using wi-fi or data.

 What might seem like harmless fun to your child could get them in trouble with a school or friends’ parents.
 Advise your child of the consequences of posting private content online and ensure Facebook privacy settings are locked down.
+Read more in: What is sexting?
+Advice and help for parents.

-GPS: Many new phones include a GPS antenna, used for determining the location of the phone for services like Google Maps.
+GPS: Many phones include a GPS antenna, used for determining the location of the phone for services like Google Maps.
 Facebook and FourSquare use GPS data or location-based services, enabling the user to “check in” at a specific place.

 If activated the location of your child can be posted on his or her feed for all “Friends” to see.
-That’s why it’s so important to ensure your child’s Facebook privacy settings are secure.
+That’s why it’s so important to ensure your child’s Facebook and WhatsApp privacy settings are secure.
 Go into the settings menu, look for location settings and turn them off.
 Some networks will also turn off location services, so contact your network provider.

 Don’t be put off choosing a phone for your child – mobiles are a fantastic way to check your child is safe, just do your research and educate your child about the dangers of choosing a mobile phone.